← orga.cat

 Freeware metadata editor for many audio file formats.

-I find Mp3tag easier to use than other alternatives such as MusicBrainz Picard (open-source).
+I find Mp3tag easier to use than other alternatives, such as MusicBrainz Picard (open-source).
 By default, the installation process adds an entry in the Windows Explorer context menu.
+EasyTag is also an acceptable open-source cross-platform alternative.

 HxD